T

 • Stay hydrated; Santa Fe is at a high altitude.

-• Embrace the local cuisine, especially dishes with red and green chile.
+• Embrace the local culture by trying New Mexican cuisine, especially dishes with green or red chile.

 Packing highlights